sprestage/trakehner-db/README.md

 Project Idea
 =======
-To implement a website for the Trakehner horse enthusiast, with emphasis for the Trakehner breeders.
+To implement a website for the Trakehner horse enthusiast, with emphasis for Trakehner breeders.

 Motivation